-If you or a loved one has been injured due a button battery, you may be entitled to compensation from the maker and seller of the button battery and the device that came with the battery.
+If you or a loved one have been injured due a button battery, you may be entitled to compensation from the maker and seller of the button battery and the device that came with the battery.

 Ever year, more than 2,800 kids in the U.S. are treated in hospitals after ingesting button batteries.
 Button batteries are small batteries frequently found in small electronics, such as greeting cards, toys, flashlights, etc. Unfortunately, button batteries are extremely toxic for young children and can cause serious injury or death.
 In Oklahoma, a young girl died from ingesting a battery in 2015.